 This could mean you are more likely to get caught in underwater grasses or seaweed.
-Another thing is that you may find you can’t turn or stop quite as quickly with pedals, compared to a paddle, which can also give you more control over the direction of your yak than a rudder.
+Another thing is that you may find you can’t turn or stop quite as quickly with pedals, with can mean less precise boat control.

 A yak with pedals is often a lot heavier than a comparatively sized traditional yak, as it will often have additional features to allow for the extra mechanisms required.

-You may also find that they have extra storage capacity, which may be heavier, as they are most frequently designed for fishing use.
+You may also find that they have extra storage capacity, which may be heavier, as they are most frequently designed for the kayak angler.